Burtelson is committed to privacy awareness by unleashing the potential for breaching the security of the most vulnerable target: You.

 Someone just took your picture.
 Now what?

 Information that seems harmless can be used to successfully steal a person’s identity.
 Our InfoSec research is focused on how commercially available facial recognition software can be combined with social network data to match individuals that are out in public with personal profiles in social media such as Facebook and dating websites and apps, as well as their sensitive identifying information, such as social security numbers and dates of birth — and even EHR.
-Imagine that you've gone from a random face in the crowd, to a social security number and birth date, among other things that an identity thief can use to disrupt the lives of your staff, your customers and you.
+Imagine that you've gone from a random face in the crowd, to a social security number and birth date, among other things that an identity thief can use to disrupt the lives of your staff, your patients and you.

 Our research activities are meant to create awareness of how public information on social media profiles can be used by an attacker to accurately gain access to a target’s personal identifying information, including protected health information.